Your Cart

 Taking SBO probiotics regularly can help reduce occasional constipation, bloating and flatulence/gassiness, and can support healthy immune system function.
 An added benefit: They don’t need to be refrigerated like many other types of probiotics.

-Right before you eat your breakfast, take a probiotic.
+Right before you eat your breakfast or soon after you wake up, take a probiotic.
 This is the best time to take a probiotic because it helps ensure survival better compared to taking them after a meal, when the pH of your stomach becomes more acidic.
 (Be sure to read and follow label directions for use.)

 2. Drink water before coffee